 TEU Traffic (2019-20): 0.43 million units

-As a major port in India, it is the largest harbour in Andhra Pradesh.
-It is ranked 3rd in terms of cargo volume and is close to the ports of Chennai and Kolkata.
+Visakhapatnam port is the largest harbour in Andhra Pradesh.
+It is ranked 3rd in cargo volume and is close to the ports of Chennai and Kolkata.
 Under the Vishakapatnam Port Trust (VPT), the port currently operates 24 berths.
 It primarily services the hinterlands of Central and South India.
-The main goods through here include iron ore, manganese nodules, steel products, general cargo, coal, crude oil, and other derivatives of petroleum.
+The main goods include iron ore, manganese nodules, steel products, general cargo, coal, crude oil, and other petroleum derivatives.

-There are 3 harbours that handle cargo- outer, inner, and fishing docks.
-The outer dock has 6 berths and is the largest dock.
-The smaller inner dock has 18 berths capable of handling Panamax ships.
+The external dock has six berths and is the largest dock.
+The smaller internal dock has 18 berths capable of handling Panamax ships.
 The maximum anchorage draft is 17 meters across the harbours.

-Despite being prone to seasonal cyclones, the port is naturally protected by surrounding low lying hills.
-There is a nearby harbor- the Gangavaram Port, that shares cargo traffic with Vizag Port.
+Despite being prone to seasonal cyclones, the port is naturally protected by surrounding low-lying hills.
+A nearby harbour- the Gangavaram Port- shares cargo traffic with Vizag Port.

-The Indian Steel Federation known as the RINL has begun operations out of Vizag.
-For this, the port is expanding to include coal and steel handling equipment.
+The Indian Steel Federation, known as the RINL, has begun operations out of Vizag.
+The port is expanding to include coal and steel handling equipment.
 There are dredging operations currently underway to handle larger tonnage ships.
 There is also a proposal to operate a satellite port at Bhimili.